Court is Critical of Husband’s Aggressive Litigation Tactics

 The court dismissed the motion, but not before criticizing the approach taken by the husband, writing:

 “When you give a team of very talented and expensive lawyers a blank cheque to dredge up every conceivable argument and motion you can think of, this is what happens

 41.It’s gamesmanship which precludes honest settlement discussion.

 42.Whether you call it oppression or a war of attrition – it’s basically one side trying to avoid the real issues, by creating as many legal hurdles as possible.

 43. That’s the real perception the (husband) should worry about.

 44.I suggested to the (husband’s) counsel that this motion could simply be adjourned indefinitely, returnable only if there is any suggestion that (the judge) will be assigned to this file in the future.”

 The ending of a relationship is a difficult time, fraught with emotions.
 It’s easy to get caught up in it all.
-The exceptional family law lawyers at Arbesman Hamilton LLP approach matters of separation, divorce, support, and child custody with compassion and experience.
+The exceptional family law lawyers at NULaw approach matters of separation, divorce, support, and child custody with compassion and experience.
 We understand how difficult a time this can be, and look to resolve matters in a quick, cost-effective manner that is free of any unnecessary litigation.
 Please call us at 416-481-5604 or reach us online to see how we can help you today.